React Native is the Future of Mobile App Development at Shopify.

-- Every technology choice has quirks, but we lean them intimately.
+- Every technology choice has quirks, but we learn them intimately.

 - New people are onboarded quickly

-New technologies are emerging at the same time that provides us an opportunity for a step-change in productivity or capability.
+New technologies are emerging at the same time which provides us with an opportunity for a step-change in productivity or capability.
 We do not resist experimenting with different frameworks.
-We explore and evaluate such risks and change them into a smart business decision.
+We explore and evaluate such risks and change them into smart business decisions.